pigfoot/mozbuilds/mozilla-build/python/README.txt

-Tools/          Some useful programs written in Python pyconfig.h.in   Source from which pyconfig.h is created (GNU autoheader output) configure       Configuration shell script (GNU autoconf output) configure.in    Configuration specification (input for GNU autoconf) install-sh      Shell script used to install files setup.py        Python script used to build extension modules
+Tools/          Some useful programs written in Python pyconfig.h.in   Source from which pyconfig.h is created (GNU autoheader output) configure       Configuration shell script (GNU autoconf output) configure.ac    Configuration specification (input for GNU autoconf) install-sh      Shell script used to install files setup.py        Python script used to build extension modules